DecentricCorp/covalD/doc/translation_process.md

 Translations
 ============

-The Bitcoin Core GUI can be easily translated into other languages.
+The Qt GUI can be easily translated into other languages.
 Here's how we handle those translations.

 Files and Folders